Have you ever wondered if it was healthy to let your children see you cry?

 Instead, I let out all of my frustration over his situation with him through my tears.
 (I hold strong opinions on the toxicity of youth sports culture, but that’s a post for another day.)

 Honestly, I have no idea what allowed me to hit my emotional reset button.
-In that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom facade.
+At that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom facade.

 I truly believe this moment allowed me to connect with my son in a new way.